Accounts payable is money a company owes to a creditor.

 Deposit assets include security deposits paid to your office’s property owner.

 Entertainment relates to employee outings or entertaining clients.
-According to the IRS, entertainment deductions must pass these two tests:

 Equipment assets include machinery, tools, vehicles, or any other tangible asset that you can use to create and sell your product or service.